MASTER IN INTERNATIONAL PUBLIC AFFAIRS (EN) – MIPA06/11/2021 2023-10-23 9:11

 Internship (II): Institutions and Actors of International Public Affairs – Octavian Sofronea

-Professional Seminar and Mentoring: Civil Society and Public Administration – Seminar with external lecturers
+Professional Seminar and Mentoring: Labour Relations, Civil Society & Public Administration in International Contexts – Felicia Bejan and events with guests

 FACULTATIVE COURSES, 2ND SEMESTER